It is our goal to provide Distance Education students with services comparable to on campus libary users in the areas of:

 3. There is no one perfect search.
 Try many searches in many places to find what you are looking for.

-5. Does the library not have immediate access to the article or book you want?
-We can get you nearly every book or article you want to read using our I-Share catalog for books or MyILL for articles.
-These are fast and free services.
-Use the box above to create your accounts so you can begin requesting items.
+5. Does the library not have immediate access to the article you want?
+We can get you nearly every article you want to read using MyILL for articles.
+This is a fast and free services.

 6. Please let us know when you are having any troubles from choosing the best databases to fixing a dead link.
 We can't help or fix it if we don't know there's a problem.
-See our Ask a Librarian page to contact us by IM, email, phone or in person.
+See our Help page to contact us by email, chat, phone or in person.